kumar-017/PDF_QNA/README.md

 3. View AI-generated answers displayed on the page.
 4. (Optional) Download the Q&A history as a formatted PDF.

+Feel free to use it at : https://pdf-qna-i0rt.onrender.com/

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.